The Cheeky Monkey Media Blog

 So, now we have a good idea about the basics of your company and what you’re looking to do with a website.
 While it’s not necessary to have all of the previous questions answered completely, it is important to have considered them and formulated an opinion.
 Remember, this is your website, and your opinion is going to matter.

-With the basics covered, you’ll need to take a look at more in-depth discussions in regards to the project.
+With the basics covered, you’ll need to take a look at more in-depth discussions in regard to the project.